Lenora04/Lenora04/README.md

 - 🎓 3rd year IT student + future data scientist
 - 🤖 into machine learning, prediction models & anything that looks ✨smart✨
 - 🎨 i also make aesthetic UI stuff when the mood hits
-- 🧠 currently: taking cloud courses + building projects for internship szn
+- 🧠 currently: taking cloud courses + building projects for internship season

 ---